fluent/fluent-bit-docs/administration/troubleshooting.md

 {"status":"ok"}
 ```

-This response means we have activated Tap, the window with Fluent Bit running should now look like this:
+This response means we have activated Tap, the terminal with Fluent Bit running should now look like this:

 ```shell
 [0] dummy.0: [1666346615.203253156, {"message"=>"dummy"}]